 It’s best to cross Bowtells Swing Bridge with two hands on the top cable guides, so it’s recommended to put walking poles or walking sticks in your pack, so both hands are free.
 The bridge swings less if you take it slowly and move in a slow, steady-forward movement.
 This is more important if carrying a large full pack because you will be more top-heavy.
 If you have a fear of heights, focus on the other side and try not to look down, and before you know it, you will be on the other side.
 If your fear of heights is uncontrollable and overwhelming, we suggest you take the alternative route over the rocks below, but we can assure you that you will feel much better and have a sense of achievement for trying and overcoming your emotions.

-Often, when we consider the word adventure, we think of far off places; places yet to be explored or discovered.
-Rarely, do we consider that we, in Australia, live in one of the most beautiful and unique places on the planet and we have access to treks so close to Sydney like the 6 Foot Track in Blue Mounains.
+The 6 Foot Track is not too far from Sydney in the Blue Mountains, but, often, when we consider the word adventure, we think of far off places; places yet to be explored or discovered.
+Rarely, do we consider that we, in Australia, live in one of the most beautiful and unique places on the planet and we have access to some amazing adventures.

 Let by experienced guides, Shane Pophfer and Darren Wise of Peak Potential Adventures, the 6 Foot Track Trek took myself and a small group of adventurers along a trail blazed by Gregory Blaxland, William Lawson, and William Charles Wentworth in 1813, as part of their journey across the Blue Mountains.